keybase/saltpack-python/spec.md

   HMAC-SHA512.

 ### Format
-An encrypted message is a series of packets, each of which is a MessagePack
+An encrypted message is a series of MessagePack objects:
-array:
+- a constant string ("sillybox" or "keybase_magic_cookie" or something)
 - a header packet
 - any number of non-empty payload packets
 - an empty payload packet, marking the end of the message